ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 </figure>

-ERA5 covers the entire globe at 0.25 degree resolution, and stretches back in time to 1940 with hourly resolution.
 Here's what a time series of temperature looks like at one location.

 <figure class="centered width-80" markdown="block">